rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 Note that a hierarchy of scopes `H` has the following properties.

-* `(#RS(H) == 1)` must be treu
+* `(#RS(H) == 1)` must be true
 * `(#S > 0)` - A hierarchy is always non-empty.
-* `(Ø !in H)` - No set in a hierarchy is empty.
-* All the sets in a hierarchy are "DI ex-or RE".
-* Each set has no ex-or one parent set - a superset.
+* Each set has no ex-or one parent - a superset.
 * Each set may have any number of child sets - subsets.
 * Any ancestor has more elements than all of its descendants.
-* Each set has a unique rooted path.
+* Each set has a unique rooted path of scopes.

 Note that the root set `(r in RS(H))` of a hierarchy `H` is equal to `U(H)`.
-Despite that, the root set of a hierarchy is required as an explicit set since even the root set must have a CE, which can not be an element in any other set.
+Despite that, the root set of a hierarchy is required as an explicit set in `H`.
+That is because even the root set must have a CE, which can not be an element in any other set.
 That is, there must be one element in `U(H)` which is an element only in the hierarchy's root set.

 * `(r == U(H))` is true